2004seraph/Projman/README.md

 - Have PostgreSQL running:
   `sudo service postgresql start`

-- Set up the app:
+- Set up the app, this will install all dependancies, and create and seed the database:
   `./INSTALL.sh`

 #### Adding your account